eriksonJAguiar/godiffpriv/README.md

 # The package godiffpriv
-### It is golang module for help developer using differential privacy in your golang projects
+### Godiffpriv is a golang module for help to work differential privacy in golang projects.
+The module has support to queries with numeric and symbolic values.
+Besides, we apply the probability Laplace distribution to generate a random numbers.

 ### How it works?